Harinze/javaschristmas-2023/README.md

 Prizes: Exciting prizes await the winners, so give your best effort each day to stand a chance to win.

-How to Participate
+## How to Participate
-Enrollment: Enroll in the challenge by joining our community.
+Enrollment: Enroll in the challenge by joining Scrimba.

-Daily Challenges: Look out for daily coding challenges posted on our platform.
+Daily Challenges: Look out for daily coding challenges posted on Scrimba.

 Submission: Submit your solutions daily within the provided timeframe.

 Evaluation: Solutions will be evaluated based on correctness, efficiency, and adherence to coding standards.

-Daily Schedule
+### Daily Schedule
 Start Date: 01 - 12 - 2023
 End Date: 23 - 12 - 2023